toolsplus/nx-forge/CONTRIBUTING.md

     nx affected:e2e

+## Creating a beta release

+If you are working on a plugin version that contains breaking changes, it should be first merged into the beta branch.
+The beta branch will publish beta release beta versions of the plugin, e.g. @toolsplus/nx-forge@3.0.0-beta.1.
+This is great for acceptance testing before the changes are merged into the main branch.

 ## Pre-releasing a branch

 If you create a new feature or fix that needs to be tested outside the project before the pull request is being merged you can create a new branch called `test-*` (replace `*` with the short name of your branch, e.g. `test-feat-add-prerelease-config`, or `test-fix-serious-bug`).
 After that, merge the branch into the `test-*` branch and push it to origin.
 Semantic release will pick it up and publish a pre-release version.